3 suspects wanted in string of robberies in Astoria

-ASTORIA, Queens --Video shows three suspects wanted for a string of armed robberies in Queens.
+ASTORIA, Queens (WABC) --Video shows three suspects wanted for a string of armed robberies in Queens.

-The suspects started their crime spree last Friday morning in Astoria when they threatened a 15-year-old boy on a bike with a knife.
+Police say the suspects started their crime spree last Friday morning in Astoria when they threatened a 15-year-old boy on a bike with a knife.

 They pushed the boy the ground and stole his phone.

-A few hours later they stole several umbrellas from a Rite Aid and attacked an employee with those umbrellas when he tried to stop them.
+A few hours later, they allegedly stole several umbrellas from a Rite Aid and attacked an employee with those umbrellas when he tried to stop them.

-The first suspect is described as a black male, approximately 15-19-years-old, 5'6 tall, 145 pounds, with a medium complexion, a slim build, and last seen wearing a red du-rag, a black "Metallica" t-shirt, black pants and black sneakers.
+The first suspect is described as a black male in his mid to late teens, approximately 5-foot-6 and 145 pounds with a medium complexion and a slim build.
+He was last seen wearing a red du-rag, a black Metallica T-shirt, black pants and black sneakers.

-The second suspect is described as a black male, approximately 15-19-years-old, 5'6 tall, 145 pounds, a medium complexion, a slim build, and last seen wearing a black du-rag, glasses, a black "I Prevail" t-shirt, black shorts and black sneakers.
+The second suspect is described as a black male in his mid to late teens, approximately 5-foot-6 and 145 pounds with a medium complexion and a slim build.
+He was last seen wearing a black du-rag, glasses, a black "I Prevail" T-shirt, black shorts and black sneakers.

-The third suspect is described as a black male, approximately 15-19-years-old, 5'11 tall, 190 pounds, with a medium complexion, a medium build, close-cut black hair, and last seen wearing a white t-shirt, black pants and white sneakers.
+The third suspect is described as a black male in his mid to late teens, approximately 5-foot-11 and 190 pounds with a medium complexion, a medium build and close-cut black hair.
+He was last seen wearing a white T-shirt, black pants and white sneakers.

 Anyone with information in regards to this incident is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).